 - Can be seen and operated from the yard.

 - Red flag indicates stormwater diversion mode.

-- A green flag could also be used to indicate when effluent is going to the pond.
+- A green flag could also be used to indicate when wastewater is going to the pond.

 - A simple barrier such as a bungee cord across the pit entrance can be used as a reminder when the system is in diversion mode.